 | Aljezur Moorish Castle

-Atop of the old town are the ruins of a 10th Century Moorish castle.
+Atop the old town are the ruins of a 10th Century Moorish castle.
 During its long history, it has experienced many battles and rebuilding.
 In 1249 the Castle was taken from the Moors by the Christian commander Dom Paio Peres Correia, who subsequently gave it to the Order of Santiago Christian military-religious knights.
-It was finally abandoned in the 15th Century after any military importance of the sight became irrelevant.
+It was abandoned in the 15th century after any military importance of the sight became nonessential.
 Its strategic position overlooking a great meander in the Ribeira de Aljezur rewards the visitor with amazing panoramic views of cork oaks, pine forests, fields dotted with wildflowers and the Atlantic on the horizon.
 It's a steep walk to the top, a consideration for those with aching knees or ankles.

 24hr/7 | FREE